learning-zone/nodejs-basics/README.md

 As a minimal framework, Express does not consider database integration as a required aspect within its package, thus it leans toward no specific database usage whatsoever.
 While adopting a particular data storage technology, be it MySQL, MongoDB, PostgreSQL, Redis, ElasticSearch or something else, it’s just a matter of installing the particular npm package as database driver.
 These third party database drivers do not conform to unified syntax when doing CRUD instructions, which makes switching databases a big hassle and error prone.

 #### Q. What are the Challenges with Node.js?
+**Challenges with Node.js Application Maintenance**
+Improper maintenance of an application can result in issues related to stability or flexibility, often leading to the app’s failure.
+If the code is not well-written or if developers use outdated tools, the performance can suffer, and users might experience more bugs and app crashes.
+On top of that, poor-quality code can hamper the app’s scaling capacity and the further development of the application.
+In the worst case scenario, it might become impossible to introduce new features without rewriting the codebase from scratch.

+1. Extensive stack
+2. Technical Debt
+3. Scalability challanges
+4. Poor documentation

+**How to Deal With Maintenance Problems**
+1. Conduct code review
+2. Use microservices
+3. Improve code quality
+4. Test before new feature implementation
+5. Improve documentation
+6. Update the stack
+7. Dig into the roots

 #### Q. What is the difference between Node.js vs Ajax?
 #### Q. How Node.js overcomes the problem of blocking of I/O operations?
 #### Q. Mention the steps by which you can async in Node.js?